 Act I - Running Time: 35 mins

-Left alone Violetta delivers one of the great tours de force of opera, first singing of her enchantment with Alfredo and then of the joy of living ‘always free’, ‘Sempre Libera’.
+Left alone, Violetta delivers one of the grand tours de force of opera, first singing of her enchantment with Alfredo and then of the joy of living ‘always free’, ‘Sempre Libera’.

 We hear Alfredo singing of love from outside as the curtain falls.